RMU Movement Range Finder

 - The Scout: As you move your token, the overlay dynamically updates visibility.
 You can see into new rooms and corridors as if you were moving there, but the movement cost is always calculated from your Anchor.

-- Organic Gridless Pathfinding: On gridless maps, the module abandons rigid squares and uses advanced Theta* algorithms to draw smooth, true-Euclidean movement circles that fluidly wrap around corners and walls.
+P). - Gridless Path Finding: On gridless maps, the module uses a Theta* algorithm (using a synthetic micro-grid to improve performance) to draw Euclidean movement circles that wrap around corners and walls.

 How to use it